yes-soft-de/ELK-MySQL-Express-Typescript-Setup/README.md

+### Express JS Structure

-Now we can create a Model using the format
+first we can create a Model using the format

 ```typescript
 // filepath: src/api/models/notemodule.ts